 - A Division I wrestler has won the Hodge Trophy every year except for two, 2001 and 2004.
 Ackerman won the award in 2001, and three years later, Emmett Willson of Montana State University-Northern became the first NAIA wrestler to win the award.
 Willson's resume included a 50-0 record the year he took home the Hodge.
 Twenty-four of Willson's 50 wins were pins; he also beat four Division I All-Americans during his award-winning season.

 - The 2020 Hodge Trophy winner, Spencer Lee, is the only athlete who did not compete in the NCAA championship the same year he won the Hodge Trophy.
 The tournament was cancelled due to the COVID-19 pandemic, but Lee's dominance during the season enabled him to capture the votes necessary to win the prestigious award.
-Lee won the NCAA title in 2018 and 2019 and will chase his third national title in 2021.
+Lee won the 125-pound weight class at the NCAA tournament in 2018, 2019 and 2021 and is now a two-time winner of the Hodge after earning the award for a second time in 2021.

 Who was Dan Hodge?